Grievances and disciplinary procedures

 - an employee may be represented or be without representation if he chooses

-At every stage in the formal procedure the employee should be advised of his right to be accompanied by a recognised union representative, shop steward or other representative during the disciplinary interview.
-If a complaint is proven, the employee should be given the opportunity to make a plea in mitigation before a penalty is awarded.
+- At every stage in the formal procedure the employee should be advised of his right to be accompanied by a recognised union representative, shop steward or other representative during the disciplinary interview

 Normally, in such circumstances, the period of such suspension should not exceed 10 working days but it may be extended if it has been decided to await the decision of the Courts in relation to an alleged breach of the law.

-If the conduct or performance of an employee has been found not to meet acceptable standards, the employee should be seen by his supervisor or first line manager, accompanied by a recognised union representative or other representative, if he wishes, and given the opportunity to give an explanation.
+If the conduct or performance of an employee has been found not to meet acceptable standards, the employee should be seen by his supervisor or first-line manager, accompanied by a recognised union representative or other representatives, if he wishes, and given the opportunity to give an explanation;

 If the complaint is proved, the employee: